 Employees can access an outsourced EAP by calling a toll-free phone number.
 An EAP specialist will answer calls and ask employees a few questions to verify their employer and location, then find out what the employee needs support for so that the specialist can recommend the best resources.

-Through a blended program, employees have the option to seek assistance in-house or via toll-free phone number.
+Through a blended program, employees have the option to seek assistance in-house or via a toll-free phone number.
 A blended program is not recommended for small businesses with limited resources.

 How an EAP is implemented